Thinking about ... connector resistance

 How can you be sure that the model you've chosen is strong enough to withstand the various loads it will be subjected to?
 There are standards, of course!

-They exist for gliders, harnesses, spreaders and reserve parachutes, but in free flight there are currently none for connectors, which are the link between all these elements.
+There are standards for sails, harness, spreaders, and reserve parachutes, but in free flight there are currently no standards for connectors, which are the link between all these elements.

-Let's take a look at each of the existing standards, to see what we can find as recommended resistance values at the various points where connectors could be found.
+Let's look at each of the existing standards, to see what we can find as recommended resistance values at the various points where connectors could be found.

 PARAGLIDING: Standard EN 926-1&2